M&M's Break' Em

-M&M's Break' Em is a 2007 puzzle video game developed by Frame Studios Interactive and published by Destination Software for the Game Boy Advance and Nintendo DS.
+M&M's Break' Em is a 2007 puzzle video game developed by Frame Studios Interactive and published by Destination Software for the Game Boy Advance (GBA) and Nintendo DS.
 The game is similar to Gem Smashers, a 2003 title by the same developer, featuring tile-breaking gameplay.

-The game's story mode revolves around controlling one of five M&M's with constant vertical movement, completing various levels—by destroying crystals to free other M&M's, avoiding hazards, and fighting bosses—in order to defeat Mr. Runch, a rotten and dangerous peanut determined to become an M&M. In addition to this single-player campaign, the game has a local multiplayer mode, wherein two players compete to break more crystals.
+The game's story mode revolves around controlling one of five M&M's with constant vertical movement, completing various levels—by destroying crystals to free other M&M's, avoiding hazards, and fighting bosses—in order to defeat Mr. Runch, a rotten and dangerous peanut determined to become an M&M. In addition to this single-player campaign, the game features a local multiplayer mode, wherein two players compete to break more crystals.

-M&M's Break' Em is the fifth M&M's video game, succeeding M&M's Blast!, a 2001 title for the Game Boy Advance.
-The game received mixed reviews from critics and was followed by M&M's Kart Racing, a kart racing game released for the Wii in 2007 and the Nintendo DS in 2008.
+M&M's Break' Em is the fifth M&M's video game, succeeding M&M's Blast!, a 2001 title for the GBA.
+The game received mixed reviews from critics and was followed by M&M's Kart Racing, a kart racing game released for the Wii in 2007 and for the DS in 2008.

 Gameplay

-In the game's single-player mode (left), one player completes a series of levels under a time limit.
+In the single-player game mode (left), one player completes a series of levels under a time limit.
 In the multiplayer mode (right), two players compete to break more crystals.

-M&M's Break' Em is a puzzle video game with gameplay based on that of Gem Smashers, another puzzle game developed by Frame Studios Interactive.
+M&M's Break' Em is a puzzle video game with gameplay based on that of Gem Smashers (2003), another puzzle game developed by Frame Studios Interactive.
 To complete the single-player game mode, the player must clear a series of levels in areas such as a forest, an underwater environment, and a tropical island.
 Areas and levels are chosen from a map, with orange spots representing normal levels and blue spots indicating levels that feature a boss, which must be unlocked by completing every normal level in the area.
 Extra levels, represented by pink spots, can be unlocked by finding hidden keys in other levels.

 The player character is one of five different-colored M&M's (Red, Yellow, Blue, Green, or Orange), which vary in speed and power.
-The controls are the same regardless of which color is chosen: the M&M constantly moves vertically and bounces off objects, eliminating any crystals that match its color and freeing the M&M's trapped inside.
+The controls are the same regardless of which color is chosen: The M&M constantly moves vertically and bounces off objects, eliminating any crystals that match its color and freeing the M&M's trapped inside.
 The color of the player's M&M can be changed by bumping into color pots or blocks, which can be hidden, especially in later levels.
-In both the Game Boy Advance and Nintendo DS versions of the game, the player uses the console's D-pad to move left and right, with the latter allowing the player to also use the touchscreen to control their M&M's horizontal movement.
-The sensitivity of the touch screen can be adjusted in the menu.
-Pressing the A button or R button speeds up the M&M's movements, while pressing the B button or L button slows them down.
+In both the Game Boy Advance (GBA) and Nintendo DS versions of the game, the player uses the console's D-pad to move left and right, with the DS version allowing the player to also use the touchscreen to control their M&M's horizontal movement.
+The sensitivity of the touchscreen can be adjusted in the menu.
+Pressing the A button or the R button speeds up the M&M's movements, while pressing the B button or the L button slows them down.